Save the Date

 About George A. Miller Prize in Cognitive Neuroscience

-The nominations for the 2025 George A. Miller (GAM) award are now open.
+The nominations for the 2026 George A. Miller (GAM) award will open soon.
 The George A. Miller Prize in Cognitive Neuroscience was established in 1995 by the Cognitive Neuroscience Society to honor the innovative scholarship of George A. Miller, whose many theoretical advances has so greatly influenced the discipline of cognitive neuroscience.
 The first ten years of the prize were funded by generous support from the James S. McDonnell Foundation.

 Previous Winners of the George A. Miller Lectureship